scrapinghub/scrapy-poet/docs/intro/pitfalls.rst

         def parse(self, response: scrapy.http.Response, page: MyPage):
             ...

-The :class:`UserWarning` is only shown when:
+The :class:`UserWarning` is only shown when the ``parse()`` method declares any dependency that is fullfilled by any provider declared in ``SCRAPY_POET_PROVIDERS``.

-* the ``parse()`` method declares any dependency that is fullfilled by any provider declared in ``SCRAPY_POET_PROVIDERS``.
 This means that the following code doesn't produce the warning nor attempts to skip any dependency from being built because there is none:

     .. code-block:: python